delphix/lab-guides/oracle-admin/instr_auto2.md

 **Steps**

-1. Log into the Delphix Data Platform UI as the ***admin*** user and the password that was set during the Engine setup.

-_Note: If you forgot your admin password, please ask your lab administrator to reset it._
+1. Log into the Delphix Data Platform UI as the ***admin*** user and the password that was set during the Engine setup (_Note: If you forgot your admin password, please ask your lab administrator to reset it_)
 2. In the top menu bar, click **Manage** and then **Environments**.
 3. Click the ellipses ( **…** ) next to **Environments** then choose **Add Environment**.
 4. Provide the following details in the **Add Environment Wizard**